xuanluolena/Reinforcement-Learning-On-LookUpTable/README.md

 4, Class LUTable is the implementation of lookup table.

 The purpose of the implementation:
-In this part we implement Reinforcement Learning for my robot tank based on Robocode environment.
+In this part I implement Reinforcement Learning for my robot tank based on Robocode environment.
 Before implementation, the following needs to be decided:
 1, which actions I would like to support
 2, when & how to generate rewards.